covid-19-impact-lab/sid/docs/source/reference_guides/epi_params.rst

 the focus lies on social mixing patterns in the population.

 The only mandatory parameter for the health system is the ``icu_limit_relative``.
-This entry gives the number of ICU beds per individual and is a quick way to implement a limit of the health care system.
+This entry gives the number of ICU beds per 100,000 individuals and is a quick way to implement a limit of the health care system.
 If the limit is exceeded, patients in ICUs are randomly picked and their status is set to deceased until the limit is satisfied.

-The following line is an exemplary entry for the German health system which provides roughly 40,000 beds for 80,000,000 people which is approximately 0.0005 beds per individual.
+The following line is an exemplary entry for the German health system which provides roughly 40,000 beds for 80,000,000 people which is approximately 50 beds per 100,000 individuals.

 .. csv-table::
     :header: category, subcategory, name, value

-    health_system, icu_limit_relative, icu_limit_relative, 0.0005
+    health_system, icu_limit_relative, icu_limit_relative, 50

 .. rubric:: References